bmmoore43/Building-gene-trees/README.md

 (needs alignment file)
 5. Finding the best evolutionary model using ModelTest (https://github.com/ddarriba/modeltest).
 The evolutionary model affects how your tree is built because it determines the rate in which nucleotides or amino acids are substituted, and the frequency in which they occur- thus affecting branch length, distances, and likelihood of a tree.
 The best evolutionary model can vary across enzyme families and is dependent on what taxa are included.

   a. install modeltest using git

    i. clone modeltest repository

                git clone https://github.com/ddarriba/modeltest

    ii. install dependencies

    for PC or Debian-based systems:

                sudo apt-get install flex bison

    for mac:

    First make sure homebrew (https://brew.sh/) is installed.
 Try:

              brew

    if you get a list of commands using brew, then it is installed.

    if not found, then install

                /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

    Get dependencies using brew:

                brew install flex bison

-     iii. build
+  b. build
    Need to install cmake if you don't have it: https://cmake.org/install/

    for mac download: cmake-3.20.0-macos-universal.tar.gz

    untar:

                tar -xvzf cmake-3.20.0-macos-universal.tar.gz

    in modeltest folder make build folder and go to build

                mkdir build && cd build

    call cmake from wherever it was downloaded

                ~/Desktop/Github/cmake-3.20.0-macos-universal/CMake.app/Contents/bin/cmake ..

    Now make

                make

    Result: Linking CXX executable.
 Modeltest-ng should be in bin folder within Github folder

                /Users/Beth/Desktop/Github/modeltest/bin/modeltest-ng

-     iv.
-Run
+  c.
+Run locally

    To see input options: https://github.com/ddarriba/modeltest/wiki/Command-line

    Try on example data (this can be found within Github folder):

                ./bin/modeltest−ng −i example−data/dna/tiny.fas -t ml

    On amino acid data: -i <alignment file> -d <indicates data type: aa= amino acid> -p <number of cpus to use> -t <type of tree to build for each model: ml= max. likelihood>

                /Github/modeltest/bin/modeltest-ng -i <aln_file> -t ml -d aa -p 2

    Check only specific model types (add -m)

                Github/modeltest/bin/modeltest-ng -i <aln_file> -t ml -d aa -m JTT,JTT-DCMUT -p 2

    Output will be best model type for your data.
 See raxml-ng command line in output.

-     v.
+  d.
 Run on chtc

    Download modeltest_install.tar.gz from this Github repository.
 Note this install is only for CHTC!

    Set up run:

    Sub file:

             modeltest_loop.sub or modeltest1.sub

    sh file:

             modeltest.sh or modeltest1.sh

    for each file, you will need to change the input files to reflect your alignment.

 ## RAXML-ng
 (needs alignment file and model test result)